 Cloud SQL instances can have multiple types of replication instances for a master instance.
 Failover replicas provide high availability configuration and semisynchronous replication of data in an instance that can be switched over to in the event of a zone outage.
 Read replica instances provide data replication in order to make a failover to create a new, semi-identical, master instance.

-This page describes how to use PowerShell cmdlets to perform operations on replication instances that exist in your Cloud Console project—operations such as falling back to the failover replica, or stopping replication in a read replica.
+This page describes how to use PowerShell cmdlets to perform operations on replication instances that exist in your Google Cloud console project—operations such as falling back to the failover replica, or stopping replication in a read replica.
 You should use these operations if a Cloud SQL instance or zone experiences problems or suffers an outage.
 However, managing replicas should be done with care so as to not disrupt the existing data or future data.

 For a more in-depth discussion of replication, see Replication Options and Requirements and Tips for Configuring Replication.
 See Setting Up Cloud SQL Instances for details on how to set up both a failover replica instance and a read replica.